 In Year 7 and 8, students will study the following subjects:

-Students at Haslingden opt for their KS4 courses at the end of Year 8, allowing them three years to study their chosen subjects with Year 9 allowing students to develop the knowledge, skills and understanding of their chosen subjects in greater depth, providing a firm foundation for studying the accredited courses at KS4.
-Students receive a wealth of information and guidance when choosing their options, as we know this can be a very difficult process.
-Students follow a core curriculum of Maths, English, Dual Award Science, RS, PSHEE and PE/Games.
+Students at Haslingden opt for their KS4 courses in Year 9.
+Students receive a wealth of information and guidance when choosing their options; we know this can be a very difficult process.
+Students follow a core curriculum of maths, English, dual award science, computing, RS, PSHEE and PE/games.
 They then choose three option subjects from the wide range of courses on offer.
-All our students must choose at least one subject from the following list, in order to ensure that students follow a broad and balanced curriculum with an appropriately academic diet (some students are guided onto an ASDAN course which will support their studies across the rest of the curriculum).
+All our students must choose at least one subject from the following list:

 - Triple Science